huzimun/FaceOff/Supplementary.md

 <figure>
   <img src="./figs/Table-D.png" alt="Impact of FaceOff with different augmentation strategies on VGGFace2" width="1000" align="center" >
-  <figcaption>Figure D. Impact of FaceOff with different augmentation strategies on VGGFace2.
+  <figcaption>Table D. Impact of FaceOff with different augmentation strategies on VGGFace2.
 Gaussian filtering is the default augmentation strategy in FaceOff.</figcaption>
 </figure>

 ## Augmentation strategies